-How To Translate Immigration Documents
+How To Translate Immigration Documents (and Why You Need To)

-Written by Jonathan Petts.
+Written by Jonathan Petts

 What Are the USCIS-Certified Document Translation Requirements?

-Whether you’re applying for a marriage green card, citizenship by naturalization, or DACA renewal, or some other immigration status, USCIS requires you to provide various common documents to prove that you are eligible.
-These documents are often written in a language other than English, and because of this, they will have to be translated and certified before you submit them to USCIS.
-Applicants must use a certified translator to translate these documents.
+Whether you’re applying for a marriage green card, citizenship, or another immigration status, USCIS requires certain supporting documents to prove your eligibility.
+If these documents are written in a language other than English, you must have them translated and certified before submitting them to USCIS.

-When submitting copies of any foreign-language documents to USCIS you must also submit English translations of the same documents but in English.
 For example, let’s say your birth certificate is in Spanish.
 You would need to submit a copy of the Spanish version along with a certified English birth certificate translation when you apply.
+Applicants must use a certified translator to translate foreign-language documents.

 Translated documents must include a certificate from the translator or certified translation service to verify the document’s accuracy.
 By doing this, a translator shows that they speak and understand both the foreign language and English.
 Google translate cannot replace a professional translator.

-Common documents that require an accurate translation include the applicant’s birth certificate, marriage certificate, divorce certificate, police records, and bank statements.
-Passports do not need an English translation.
-You can learn more about the supporting documents needed for marriage green cards, K-1 fiance visas, and U.S. citizenship Applications, on our website.
+You can learn more about the supporting documents needed for marriage green cards, K-1 fiance visas, and U.S. citizenship Applications on our website.

 Can I Translate My Own Immigration Documents?

-Applicants, their spouses, or other family members may translate the applicant's foreign-language documents into English.
-However, the translator must certify their English competency by including a written or typed certification letter.
-The letter must include a simple statement that the translator is fluent in English and in the native language of the source document.
+he letter must include a simple statement that the translator is fluent in English and in the native language of the source document.
 The document must also include the translator’s signature, date, full name, and address.

 Immigration officers that process applications decide whether translated documents meet USCIS’s standards.
-If the officer finds that the translation does not meet the requirements of a USCIS certified translation, then they may ask you to resubmit it with a new translation.
+If the officer finds that the translation does not meet the requirements of a USCIS certified translation, then they may ask you to resubmit the document with a new translation.
 This will delay your application.
-If you or your family member are unsure that your translation meets USCIS requirements, you may want to use a professional translation service to ensure that your documents will be accepted.

 Check out the U.S. State Department website for a list of immigration translation requirements for documents in foreign languages.